Discos Flotantes Góticos De Finales Del Siglo Xv, Acero De 1,6 Mm, Par 1

 The above specifications may vary slightly from copy to copy.

 The steel used here is not stainless and may show slight signs of corrosion.
-We recommend taking care of plate armour regularly, for example with Ballistol, a universal oil ideal for preserving steel products.
+We recommend regularly maintaining plate armor, for example with Ballistol, a universal oil ideal for preserving steel products.

-* A photograph of this piece can be found in the Ernst Schmidt catalogue, which was republished in 1967 by Mowbray, E. Andrew in Arms and Armour from the Atelier of Ernst Schmidt, Munich (page 75 - plate 36).
-Similar floating discs can also be seen, for example, on one of the High German Gothic field armour suits, which was made by Ernst Schmidt's arms and armour smith Lorenz Kilian and sold to John Woodman Higgins in 1929.
+* A photograph of this piece can be found in the Ernst Schmidt catalogue, reissued in 1967 by Mowbray, E. Andrew, in Arms and Armor from the Atelier of Ernst Schmidt, Munich (page 75 - plate 36).
+Similar floating discs can also be seen, for example, on one of Ernst Schmidt's High German Gothic field suits, made by Ernst Schmidt's arms and armor smith, Lorenz Kilian, and sold to John Woodman Higgins in 1929.

-Faced with a shortage of original pieces and to meet the high demand of the time, Ernst Schmidt founded one of the few workshops for neo-Gothic arms and armour in the late 1870s.
-His studio, specialising in fine, high-quality reproductions based on the traditional art of platemaking, supplied wealthy clients until about 1930.
+Faced with a shortage of original pieces and to meet the high demand at the time, Ernst Schmidt founded one of the few workshops for Neo-Gothic arms and armor in the late 1870s.
+His studio, specializing in fine, high-quality reproductions based on the traditional art of platemaking, supplied wealthy clients until around 1930.
 One of these was the American collector John Woodman Higgins.
-The first piece of plate armour that he purchased from Schmidt formed the basis of the Higgins Armory Museum (1931–2004, now part of the Worcester Art Museum , Massachusetts).
+The first plate armor he purchased from Schmidt formed the basis of the Higgins Armory Museum (1931–2004, now part of the Worcester Art Museum , Massachusetts).

 Add text about your shipping policy